The journey to the Black Forest is not very problematic, you can either travel by train, bus or car. It is also possible to arrive by plane.

-Traveling to the Black Forest by car is not rocket science, it is easy and quick to use the main roads and motorways in the Black Forest.
+Arriving in the Black Forest by car is not rocket science, it is easy and quick to get to the Black Forest via the main roads and motorways.
 The most important connection is the north-south connection (A5) Frankfurt-Karlsruhe-Basel.
 The A5 runs on the western edge of the Black Forest in the Upper Rhine Plain.
 The A8, on the other hand, runs along the northern edge of the forest mountains (Karlsruhe-Stuttgart-Munich).
 The A82 Stuttgart-Horb-Rottweil-Villingen-Schwenningen runs along the eastern edge.

 Arriving by train

 With regard to the Deutsche Bahn AG transport network, the Black Forest is very well positioned.
 On the main routes, the EC, IC and ICE trains run in close proximity.
 Probably the most important connection is the north-south connection (Rhine Valley route) Hamburg-Bremen-Ruhr area (Berlin) -Frankfurt-Mannheim-Karlsruhe-Baden-Baden-Offenburg-Freiburg-Basel-Zurich-Milan.

 Paris-Strasbourg-Kehl-Baden-Baden-Karlruhe-Pforzheim-Stuttgart-Munich-Vienna-Budapest is the west-east route and leads past the northern edge of the Black Forest.